-As the logs become larger the Audit View can exhibit slow performance, simply because of the volume of records it needs to process to create the visualizations that are used by the librarian or administrator.
-Fortunately there are ways to reduce the delays to the presentation of changed items and these only require a small amount of house keeping.
+As the logs become larger, the Audit View can exhibit slow performance simply because of the volume of records it has to process to create the visualizations used by the Librarian or Administrator.
+Fortunately there are ways to reduce the delay in the presentation of changed items, and these only require a small amount of housekeeping.